 In May, IPPF ACRO, in alliance with FP2030 and Profamilia, launched a regional advocacy school for young volunteers from these organizations.
-The objective of the school was to strengthen the international advocacy efforts of young people in Latin America and the Caribbean. making their voices and perspectives on the challenges in promoting and enjoying their sexual and reproductive rights more visible.
+The objective of the school was to strengthen the international tevideo Consensus), as well as its connection to the 2030 Agenda.
+It also focused on the mechanisms for participation and advocacy in international spaces, supporting the capacities and skills of young advocacy efforts of young people in Latin America and the Caribbean, making their voices and perspectives on the challenges in promoting and enjoying their sexual and reproductive rights more visible.